 - The retiree can continue to participate in full group medical benefits; however, the retiree must pay the full applicable rate for self and for eligible dependents.
-At age 65, retirees are eligible to participate in Medicare, which we encourage retirees to explore. - Dental benefits will be continued for the retiree and eligible dependents.
+At age 65, retirees are eligible to participate in Medicare, which we encourage retirees to explore. - Dental benefits will be continued for the retiree.
+The retiree must pay the full applicable rate for self and for eligible dependents at the beginning of the plan year.
+No refunds we be administered if the retiree decides to cancel coverage within the plan year.
 There is no age limit.
 Coverage is subject to the provisions of the basic policy. - Life insurance is continued at 35% of the pre-retirement level, reducing to \$5,000 at age 70 and continuing for life.

-Any full-time employee who participated in SERC's 403(b) annuity is entitled to a distribution from their account plan.
-An employee entitled to a distribution may elect to receive the distribution directly, or to roll over the distribution to another retirement plan.
+Any full-time employee who participated in SERC's 403(b) retirement savings and loan plan is entitled to a distribution from their account.
+Alternatively, they may elect to receive the distribution directly, or to roll over the distribution to another retirement plan.

-403(b) Tax-Sheltered Annuity Plan
+403(b) Retirement Savings and Loan Plan

-The agency maintains a 403(b) tax-sheltered annuity plan for qualified full-time employees.
-In general, employees are eligible to participate in the plan following the completion of 6 months of continuous service.
-Employees also must be at least 18 years of age and complete at least 1,000 hours of service per year to be eligible to participate.
+The agency maintains a 403(b) retirement savings and loan plan for qualified full-time employees.
+Eligible employees must be at least 18 years of age and contributing at least the minimum employer match percentage.

-For details and questions concerning the draw, annuity (including eligibility requirements) and plan documents, please see the Human Resources Manager.
-To the extent anything in this Handbook conflicts with the plan documents themselves, the plan documents prevail.
+For details and questions, please see the Human Resources.
+To the extent anything in this Handbook conflicts with the plan documents, the plan documents prevail.